 Pools shall be subject to the applicable transportation provisions as contained in SoCalGas Rule 30 as modified from time to time.

 Nominations will be allowed from any nominatable receipt point.
 A corresponding nomination must be made to deliver gas out of the pool to another pool, SoCalGas end-user, core aggregator, Gas Acquisition, contracted marketer or storage customer.
 Corresponding confirmations must be made from parties receiving gas from a pool.
 Ranking mechanisms will be employed and the lessor of rule will apply.
-(See attached slides for further explanation of pooling rules)

 Interaction of Transportation Service and Pools